Why an SSL Certificate?

 You will be able to use your Remote Desktop application with HTTPS.
 The certificates used by TLS mean you can get a completely secured connection with your TSplus server.
 No more worries of being spied on or losing control of your actions.
 With TSplus, you have the possibility to make sure all the clients connected to your server automatically use HTTPS.

-System Prerequisites for included SSL certification
+System Prerequisites for SSL Certification with TSplus

 To benefit from this secure communication on your TSplus system, here are the requirements your set-up needs to meet: